• Blog

 7. Independent work

 Not all flipped classroom activities have to be done collaboratively.
-For a little quiet time, take the assignment you would have given for homework and give students time in class to work independently.
+Take the assignment you would have given for homework and give students time in class to work independently.

 To make this activity most effective, focus on higher-order tasks where students are actively processing and synthesizing ideas.
 Maybe they’re making concept maps, drawing a graphic, or creating their own assessment questions.